Naruto607/NooseMod/Readme.txt

 	Friendly Officers casualties: -90$ per person
 	Squad casualties: -150$ per person

-	Always ensure paramedics are around the crime scene to prevent Friendly Officers or Squad casualties from being increased.
+	Always ensure paramedics are around the crime scene to prevent Friendly Officers or Squad casualties from being increased (will be proposed in the later version).

 	At the end of the battle, usually the scene will end up with many corpses.
 	If you have vdH MedicalExaminer/Coroner Mod by Abraxas, you can issue a coroner or METT to clean up the scene before continuing with your patrol duty.